Herbert Pell: Minister in Budapest

-In 1936 was vice chairman of the Democratic National Campaign Committee.
-Pell was appointed as Minister to Portugal, where he served from May 27, 1937, until February 11, 1941, when he was appointed Minister to Hungary.
-He was serving in Budapest on December 13, 1941, when he received the Hungarian declaration of war against the United States.
-He closed the legation in Budapest, returned to the U.S. on January 16, 1942, and submitted his resignation on November 30, 1942.
+Pell along with the rest of the American diplomats in Hungary were interned on St. Margeret's island in the Danube river and he left Hungary on 16 January 1942.
+Under armed guard, Pell traveled via train though Hungary, Croatia, Italy, France and Spain to reach Lisbon.
+He did not finally return to the United States until 1 June 1942.
+He closed the legation in Budapest, left for the U.S. on January 16, 1942, and submitted his resignation on November 30, 1942.
 He was United States representative on the United Nations War Crimes Commission from August 1943 to January 1945.